Lie groups and Lie algebras: Representations of compact Lie groups

-Let $V$ be an irreducible representation of a compact Lie group $G$.
+Now let $V$ be an irreducible representation of a compact Lie group $G$.
 As shown above, it has an invariant positive Hermitian inner product, which we'll denote by $(,)$.
 Moreover, this product is unique up to scaling.
-Pick an orthonormal basis of $V$ under this inner product: $v_1,...,v_n$.
-The {\bf matrix coefficients} of $V$ in this basis are smooth functions
+Pick an orthonormal basis $v_1,...,v_n$ of $V$ under this inner product, and let $v_1^*,...,v_n^*$ be the dual basis of $V^*$.
+Now consider the matrix coefficients of $V$ in this basis:

-Note that these functions are independent on the normalization of $(,)$.
+Note that these functions are independent of the normalization of $(,)$.

 Suppose now that we also have another such representation $W$ with orthonormal basis $w_i$.

 \begin{theorem} (Orthogonality of matrix coefficients) We have

 if $V$ is not isomorphic to $W$.
 Also